-(focusing on information and support) and SHM (focusing on surveillance and research based on HIV patients in medical care).
-The governmental subsidies to these NGOs amount to about €10 million per year.
+NGOs that receive governmental subsidies for HIV/AIDS-related programmes include: STI AIDS Netherlands (having programmes focusing on policy, professionals, general public, msm and ethnic minorities, youth, as well as sex workers), Mainline (focusing on drug users) and Rutgers WPF (focusing on sexual health and behavioural interventions and monitoring amongst on lesbians, gay men, bisexuals and transgenders).
+The government subsidises two organisations that concentrate on people living with HIV/AIDS (PLWHA): the HIV Vereniging Nederland (focusing on information and support) and SHM (focusing on surveillance and research based on HIV patients in medical care).
+The governmental subsidies to these NGOs amount to about $\in$ 10 million per year.
 The national 'STI and sexual health platform' meetings four times per year provide, among others, a platform for information exchange and coordination among NGO and governmental stakeholders.

 Municipal authorities are legally co-responsible for STI/HIV-related prevention and care.
 These municipal tasks are typically conducted by the GGD.
-In 2009, part I of a handbook was completed to support health professionals at (sub-)national level in STI/HIV prevention and care.
-Part II of the handbook is concerned with sexuality and reproduction.